-    To make the chocolate bit, combine the cocoa, coffee and sugar in a small saucepan, bring to the boil, and simmer gently for a couple of minutes watching it like a hawk to make sure it doesn’t burn.
-Remove the hot syrup from the heat and stir in the chocolate until the syrup is smooth.
+To make the chocolate bit, combine the cocoa, coffee and sugar in a small saucepan, and warm gently for a couple of minutes until the xylitol dissolves, watching it like a hawk to make sure it doesn’t burn.
+Remove the syrup from the heat and stir in the chocolate until the syrup is smooth.

 Then, using a medium sized bowl, whisk the chocolate syrup and cream cheese together with the salt.

 To make the ‘custard’ mix the cornflour in a small bowl or cup with about 2 tablespoons of the milk to make a smooth liquid.